osmanamjad/Doodle-Jump-In-Assembly/README.md

 # Doodle-Jump-In-Assembly
-we will implement the popular mobile game Doodle Jump using MIPS assembly.
-You may familiarize yourself with the game here.
-Since we don't have access to physical computers with MIPS processors (see MIPS guide here), we will test our implementation in a simulated environment within MARS, i.e., a simulated bitmap display and a simulated keyboard input.
+Implemented the popular mobile game Doodle Jump using MIPS assembly.
+You may familiarize yourself with the game here https://poki.com/en/g/doodle-jump?gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmKehON9X3naoC33v2I_QRkieGRNlD_MGVsDSpaHmgLxGr8N57CuKAAaAqFDEALw_wcB.
+Since this is online, I tested my implementation in a simulated environment within MARS, i.e., a simulated bitmap display and a simulated keyboard input.